-And more to the point there is never a complaint about the amount of time I spend at the cricket home or away.
-Indeed I am encouraged to attend as much as possible.
-At times when I have wavered about travelling to an away match I find she has booked a hotel for me.
-In fact she is so concerned that I spend as much time as possible at the cricket she has even threatened to complain to the Club if a Championship match is over in less than four days.
+And more to the point, there is never a complaint about the amount of time I spend at the cricket, home or away.
+Indeed, I am encouraged to attend as much as possible.
+At times when I have wavered about travelling to an away match I find Sue has booked a hotel for me.
+In fact she is so concerned that I spend as much time as possible at the cricket she has even threatened to complain to Somerset if a Championship match is over in less than four days.

 Thank you one and thank you all.